UO-CIS211/Agenda/docs/HOWTO.md

 respectively, as you work through the project.

-Although you will build appt.py from scratch, many parts are provided for you in the instructions below.
+Although you will build appt.py from scratch, some parts are provided for you in the instructions below.

 ## Skeleton of appt.py